 Responsive design is, in theory, easier and less work to implement.
 However, responsive design requires good quality assurance to get it right.
 Responsive design is the standard or default to support device-switching.

 The adaptive design will, in theory, deliver the best user experience regardless of the device.
 Unlike responsive design, where the same design rearranges its layout according to the screen real estate available, the adaptive design offers tailor-made solutions.
-As designers, you can show users that you’re in tune with their needs on a mobile device.
+This is ideal for mobile user experience (UX) design and a mobile first approach.
+As designers, you can show users that you’re in tune with their needs and contexts of use on a mobile device.
 For example, if you were to drive through a long tunnel, wouldn’t you rather have a GPS screen that adapts to the environment and adjusts its brightness?
 The context-based performance and usability are reassuring.
 At the same time, it confirms that your device is smart enough to adapt and be extra useful.

 Adaptive design has some clear advantages.
 These designs are faster—two to three times faster than responsive ones.
 However, to design the best user experience and provide the best solutions, we must remember that we have to take the time to examine our options and the realities of our users.
 It may take more time to identify the context of use and test proposed solutions with users.
 However, this should be part of a UX process anyway, so that’s a reason to do adaptive design.